 More generally, Harbour Masters oversee the planning and execution of port marine operations such as designating where vessels should lie within the harbour, vessel traffic management services, the provision of pilotage services, conservancy and any other marine-related operation.
 They work in close cooperation with commercial partners to ensure the maximum utilisation of port facilities as well as co-ordinating and managing responses to port incidents and emergency situations.

 Each apprenticeship standard is created by ‘Trailblazer’ groups of employers, interested in the occupation under development.
 These employer groups work together to develop the standard and the associated assessment plan.
 There are a number of stages to the process of developing a standard, and each stage is approved by the Institute for Apprenticeships (IFA).

 First, an ‘expression of interest’ (EOI) is submitted for approval, describing the occupation and the duties involved.
 Next, the apprenticeship standard is developed, detailing the knowledge, skills and behaviours (KSBs) required to become fully competent in the occupation.
 Finally, an assessment plan is created which describes the assessment methods to be used for each of the KSBs listed.
 Once all of these stages have been approved, the IFA allocates a funding band for the standard and the standard is ready to use.

-The standard for Harbour Master is now approved and the Trailblazer group are currently working on the assessment plan – find out more.
+The standard for Harbour Master is now approved and assessment plan is nearing full approval – find out more.